The Poisson bracket invariant on surfaces: Displaceability in dimension two

-\begin{remark} We take the opportunity to reflect upon the proof of $e_H(D) \ge c$.
+\QED \begin{remark2} We take the opportunity to reflect upon the proof of $e_H(D) \ge c$.
 Let $\phi_t : M \times [0,1] \to M$ be a Hamiltonian isotopy displacing $D$ and having Hofer energy $e$.
-If $M = \Sigma_g$ with $g \ge 1$, the natural lift of $\phi_t$ to the universal cover $\R^2$ of $\Sigma_g$ is a Hamiltonian isotopy $\phi'_t$ with the same Hofer energy $e$ which displaces any given lift of $D$.
-It follows that $e$ is at least the Hofer displacement energy of a disc of area $c$ inside $\R^2$, denote it $e_H(c; \R^2)$.
-However, Hofer's energy-capacity inequality \cite{H} states that $e_H(c;\R^2) \ge c$; this is also established in \cite{LM} via Gromov's nonsqueezing theorem.
+We first consider the universal cover $M'$ of $M$ with the pullback symplectic form $\omega'$.
+It is well known (see \emph{e.g.} Corollary 1.8 in \cite{Ep}) that $M'$ is diffeomorphic to either $S^2$ or $\R^2$, and it is easy to construct global ‘action-angle’ coordinates turning this diffeomorphism into a symplectomorphism between $\omega'$ and the standard symplectic structures on $S^2$ or $\R^2$.
+Next, we note that the natural lift of $\phi_t$ to $M'$ is a Hamiltonian isotopy $\phi'_t$ with the same Hofer energy $e$ which displaces any given lift $D'$ of $D$.
+It follows that $e$ is at least the Hofer displacement energy of a disc of area $c$ inside $M'$, denote it $e_H(c;M')$.
+When $M' = \R^2$, Hofer's energy-capacity inequality \cite{H} states that $e_H(c;\R^2) \ge c$; this is also established in \cite{LM} via Gromov's nonsqueezing theorem.
 As this is true for any possible $e$, we have $e_H(D) \ge c$.
-If $M = S^2$, things are more complicated.
-If the whole isotopy $\phi_t$ would fix a particular point $p \in S^2$, the displacement of $D$ would effectively occur in an open disc $S \subset \R^2$ of area $A$ and essentially the same argument as before would apply.
-Otherwise, one could cook up a new Hamiltonian isotopy displacing $D$ and fixing a specific point at every times, but it is rather unclear to what extent the Hofer energy could increase in this way.
-Note that all of the above proofs of the energy-capacity energy $e_H(D) \ge c$ use hard symplectic topology results, even though we are working only on surfaces; this can be traced to the fact that we need also consider the time-dependent Hamiltonian isotopies, making the problem implicitly higher dimensional. \end{remark} In order to prove \cref{charac_disp}, we shall need the following lemma.
-We give two demonstrations: the first uses Lagrangian Floer theory, while the second uses more elementary and soft results.
-We thank Dominique Rathel-Fournier for discussions regarding both approaches. \begin{lemma} Let $(M, \omega)$ be a closed symplectic surface and $C \subset M$ a displaceable smoothly embedded circle.
-Then $C$ is contractible. \end{lemma} The case $M = S^2$ is trivial, so we shall assume $M \neq S^2$ below. \textit{Proof 1}.
+If $M' = M = S^2$, things are more complicated.
+When the whole isotopy $\phi_t$ fixed a particular point $p \in S^2$, the displacement of $D$ effectively occurs in an open disc $S \subset \R^2$ of area $A$ and essentially the same argument as before applies.
+When no point is fixed by the isotopy, one can cook up a new Hamiltonian isotopy displacing $D$ and fixing a specific point at all times, but it is rather unclear to what extent the Hofer energy could increase in this way.
+Note that all of the above proofs of the energy-capacity inequality $e_H(D) \ge c$ use hard symplectic topology results, even though we are working only on surfaces; This can be traced to the fact that we need also consider the time-dependent Hamiltonian isotopies, making the problem implicitly higher dimensional.
+It would be much interesting to produce an ‘elementary’ proof of the energy-capacity inequality in the case of surfaces. \end{remark2} In order to prove \Cref{charac_disp}, we shall need the following lemma.
+We give two proofs: the first one uses Lagrangian Floer theory and the second one uses more elementary and soft results.
+We thank Dominique Rathel-Fournier for discussions regarding the two approaches. \begin{lemma2} Let $(M, \omega)$ be a closed symplectic surface and $C \subset M$ a displaceable smoothly embedded circle.
+Then $C$ is contractible. \end{lemma2} The case $M = S^2$ is trivial, so we shall assume $M \neq S^2$ below. \textit{Proof 1}.
 This proof uses Lagrangian Floer homology \cite{F}.
 Since $M \neq S^2$, $\pi_2(M) = 0$.
 We argue by contradiction: assume $C$ is noncontractible.
 Since this loop bounds no disc, $\pi_2(M,C) = 0$.
 Theorem $1$ in \cite{F} states that for all $\phi \in \Ham(M, \omega)$, $| C \cap \phi(C) | \ge cl_{\Z_2}(C) = 2$ where $cl_{\Z_2}(X)$ denotes the \emph{$\Z_2$-cuplength} of a topological space $X$, defined as the maximal integer $k$ such that there exist $k-1$ nonzero degree cohomology classes $\alpha_j \in H^*(X;\Z_2)$ satisfying $\alpha_1 \cup \dots \cup \alpha_{k-1} \neq 0$.
 Hence $C$ is not displaceable.